top of page

 Wallis et Futuna

-Ensemble folklorique « Ofafolau »
+Ensemble folklorique « Tusi'I Mei Lagi»

-Wallis and Futuna is located more than sixteen thousand kilometers from mainland France, in the middle of the Pacific Ocean.
-The Wallis Islands on the one hand, Futuna and Alofi on the other hand, of Polynesian culture, belong to the "Polynesian triangle" and are approximately three hundred kilometers from the islands of Fiji and Samoa, two thousand one hundred kilometers from New Caledonia and two thousand eight hundred kilometers from Tahiti.
-The population is approximately seventeen thousand inhabitants, two thirds of whom live in Wallis and a third in Futuna.
+Wallis and Futuna is located more than 16,000 kilometres from metropolitan France, in the middle of the Pacific Ocean.
+The Wallis Islands on the one hand, Futuna and Alofi on the other hand, of Polynesian culture, belong to the «Polynesian triangle» and are about three hundred kilometers from the Fiji and Samoa Islands, two thousand kilometers from the NewCaledonia and two thousand eight hundred kilometers from Tahiti.
+The population is about seventeen thousand inhabitants, two thirds of whom live in Wallis and one third in Futuna.

 bottom of page